machiggo/HTML-Playground/README.md

 # playground
-Some experiments, tech stuff and the beginning auf something BIG
+Some experiments, tech stuff and start auf something great